pingcap/blog/top-car-trading-platform-chooses-scale-out-database-as-mysql-alternative.md

   </tr>
 </table>

 To sum up, **TiDB is horizontally scalable and MySQL compatible.
-It supports online DDL schema changes and distributed transactions.** These features combined are suitable for Chehaoduo’s use case: large data volumes, frequent schema changes, and long-term data storage.
+It supports online DDL schema changes and distributed transactions.** These features combined are suitable for Chehaoduo's use case: large data volumes, frequent schema changes, and long-term data storage.

 ### Analyzing our use scenarios

-After we studied TiDB’s advantages, we also analyzed Chehaoduo’s specific use scenarios and summarized the application side’s concerns:
+After we studied TiDB's advantages, we also analyzed Chehaoduo's specific use scenarios and summarized the application side's concerns:

 - One application has nearly 300 million rows of data, with 1.7 million rows of new data added each day and 50 million each month.
 Even if only the hot data within 2 months are stored in MySQL, a single table could be crammed with more than 100 million rows of data.
 - Cars have a longer sales cycle than other products.
 During the long sales cycle, once-cold data may become hot again.
 Therefore, the application might need to update cold data.
 And since the application serves online users, the database needs to read and write in real time.